 Placement Testing Information

-NOTE: Students should bring a photo ID to the test.
-Government issued photo ID is best (e.g., driver's license, learner's permit, state issued photo ID card, or passport).
-If a student only has a high school photo ID, they should also bring a photocopy of their birth certificate.
+- Bring a photo ID to the test.
+Government issued photo ID is best (e.g. driver's license, learner's permit, state issued photo ID card, or passport).
+If you only have a high school photo ID, bring a photocopy of your birth certificate as well.

-IF A STUDENT HAS A DISABILITY, they contact Access & Equity Services in the Baker Center for Learning at 607.844.8222, Ext.
-4415 or 4283 to arrange accommodations for placement testing, and to discuss any other needs.
-Test accommodations must be arranged before the test date.
+IF YOU HAVE A DISABILITY, you should contact Access & Equity Services in the Baker Center for Learning at 607.844.8222, Ext.
+4415 or 4283 to arrange accommodations for placement testing.
+Test accommodations must be arranged BEFORE the test date.
 Accommodations may include, but are not limited to, screen magnification, taped administration, writing accommodations, or use of a calculator.

-Where to find materials to help prepare for the placement test:
+Where to find preparation materials for the placement test:

 Go to Guide

-To review math, this page provides an overview of the content of MATH090, 095, 100, and 132.
-There are additional "self-assessments" students can take to practice and links to videos that review the math concepts covered in these courses.
+To review math, this page provides an overview of the content of MATH090, 095, 120, and 138.
+There are additional "self-assessments" students can take to practice.